Firefly Logo

 Get quick answers to frequently asked questions about skiing holidays in Val d’Isere, France

-Val d’Isere is a town in the French Alps.
-The literal translation from French to English means the Valley of Isère, because the town was founded near the glacial source of the Isère river, a major tributary to the Rhone, the only river flowing from the Alps to the Mediterranean sea.
-The town had a long history before winter sports existed, with its church dating back to 1664 being one of the few not destroyed in the French revolution.
+Val d’Isère is a town in the French Alps.
+The literal translation from French to English means the Valley of Isère because the town was founded near the glacial source of the Isère River, a major tributary to the Rhone, the only river flowing from the Alps to the Mediterranean Sea.
+The town had a long history before winter sports existed, with its church dating back to 1664 being one of the few not destroyed in the French Revolution.
 Prior to being one of Europe’s most popular ski resorts, it became a coveted area of natural beauty that explorers battled harsh conditions to plot routes to.

 Today, vast improvements to the road networks in and around the valley have made this rare haven easily accessible.
 The drive from nearby Geneva airport is breathtaking, made all the more memorable when one remembers the centuries of care that have carved the routes into the rock.

 Val d’Isère is regarded by many as the epitome of alpine allure, where breathtaking beauty, exclusivity, and world-class skiing converge in perfect harmony.
-Nestled in the heart of the French Alps, near the glacial source of the Isere river, this ski resort boasts pristine views of towering peaks and endless slopes that are as varied as the famous après-ski hotspots.
+Nestled in the heart of the French Alps, near the glacial source of the Isere River, this ski resort boasts pristine views of towering peaks and endless slopes that are as varied as the famous après-ski hotspots.

 Tucked away in a remote valley, Val d’Isère is a winter wonderland world of its own, offering an indulgent dose of warm seclusion that other resorts give a taste of.
-While it may feel like an escape from the every day, over 3 hours from Geneva, it’s far from inaccessible, with superb transport links to and around the town.
+While it may feel like an escape from the everyday, over 3 hours from Geneva, it’s far from inaccessible, with superb transport links to and around the town.
 The longer transfer puts off the faint-hearted, making it giving the place an exclusive, buzzing atmosphere free from the crush of other popular resorts.

 Seasoned skiers know the impressive variety of terrain here would make the often-samey 3 Valleys blush, not for lack of reds.
-Carving through powder on the legendary Tignes-Val d’Isere ski areas diverse runs feel different each day.
+Carving through powder on the legendary Tignes-Val d’Isère ski areas diverse runs feel different each day.
 The unique bowls and valleys of the area make for a fun day out, surrounded by captivating views that beg you to stop and snap.
 The more serene, tree-lined runs, curled up on the mountains like a fireside dog, are a snowball throw from some of the most exciting skiing in the world.
 For regular skiers, the region leading off-piste terrain doesn’t factor in, and working your way up to tackling the infamous La Face is more than enough to whet any appetite.

 Val d’Isère is home to the first and best Folie Douce (which have now spread across the Alps), where après takes on a whole new meaning.
 With top DJs spinning lively music over the surrounding mountain range, cabaret dancers, and a bustling crowd, it’s where ski boots come off and champagne corks pop.
 There’s no better way to wrap up a day on the slopes.